alexpogue/checkoff_multilang/checkoff_rust/README.md

 ### Running on local OS

-Make sure database url is set to connect to "127.0.0.1"
+Make sure database url is set to connect to "127.0.0.1" in `src/main.rs`

 cargo build
 cargo run

 ### Running locally on docker

-Make sure database url is set to connect to "checkoff-mysql"
+Make sure database url is set to connect to "checkoff-mysql" in `src/main.rs`

 ```
 docker build -t checkoff_rust:latest .